etiesch/CRM_duplicate_eliminator/README.md

 8. Click **Save Duplicates for Review (CSV)** to save a file listing the contacts that were already found in your CRM for your reference.

 ## Installation
 Use the compiled version in Relases.
-Otherwise :

-### Prerequisites
-- Python 3.x
+Otherwise, use python and the following dependcies :

 ### Dependencies
 This script requires a few Python libraries.
 You can install them all with a single command using pip: